elementfoundry/OpenPrint3D/GOVERNANCE.md

 # OpenPrint3D Governance & Decision Policy

 OpenPrint3D is an open-source, community-driven project.
 Its long-term success depends on transparent collaboration, clear responsibilities, and respectful interaction.
-This document establishes the project’s governance model and defines how decisions are made, how contributors may become maintainers, and how community spaces are used.
+This document defines how decisions are made, how contributors become maintainers, and how community spaces are used.

 ---